 John Nsabimana was born in Kigali, Rwanda.
 In 1994, during the Rwandan genocide, John was one of over one million Rwandan refugees who fled the country; eventually ending up in Uganda, where he spent the next 11 years of his life in a refugee camp.

-While living in the refugee camp, John was able to see UNICEF in action in the field and the many life-saving services UNICEF provides for children in need and those in emergency situations.
-As such John has made UNICEF a priority in his life.
+While living in the camp, John experienced UNICEF’s work in action, including the many life-saving services UNICEF provides for children in need.
+From that point John decided that supporting UNICEF would always be a priority in his life.

 In 2004, John arrived in Canada on a United World College Scholarship and attended the Lester B. Pearson United World College of the Pacific.
 When asked about his plans for the future, John referred to the 10-year goal he wrote upon graduating from Pearson College – stating his intention to work for UNICEF and help defend every child’s right to a childhood.